Welcome to the official web site for all the FIRST programs in Illinois

 Learn more about FIRST, its robotics programs, and the FIRST community, by clicking on the programs above.

-Here is an interactive map you can use to see where teams for each program are located in Illinois.
+Below is an interactive map you can use to see where teams for each program are located in Illinois (mapped by zip code).
 Each team is represented by a balloon that is color coded as seen in the legend on the bottom right corner of the map.
 You can select which program's teams are displayed by selecting or deselecting the corresponding check mark in the box next to each program on the legend.